 Trekking Shoes Review: “It worked pretty well during my Sandakphu trek!
 But I cant say whether it will last long or not as I used that only for one trek and also haven’t used it in snow.” - Utpal Gogoi

-These shoes are as sturdy and durable as any trekking shoe, but they have the same issue as most Woodland shoes: they are heavier than other brands’ trekking shoes and also don’t work well in the rain.
+Trekking shoes from Woodland are as sturdy and durable as any trekking shoe, but they have the same issue as most Woodland shoes: they are heavier than other brands’ trekking shoes and also don’t work well in the rain.
 And at around Rs.
 3,500, they aren’t too budget friendly.

 But this review brought it under the spotlight.